 When Gavin White, founder and managing director of Autotech Recruit left school, he hadn’t a clue what he wanted to do, beyond earning some money.
 But as a self-confessed petrol-head – this is a man who’s raced motorbikes around Brand Hatch and Silverstone – he probably always knew he was going to end up in the motor trade.

 Which indeed he did.
 The route there might have been as circuitous as a professional racetrack, involving servicing watercooler machines, selling forklift trucks and working as a recruitment consultant supplying gas engineers, but eventually White found himself in a service manager role at Suzuki and then group after-sales manager.
-It was at this point that he spotted a gap in the market for a recruitment agency dedicated to placing temporary technicians into the motor trade.
+It was at this point that he spotted a gap in the market for an automotive recruitment agency dedicated to placing temporary technicians into the motor trade.

 “Unfortunately, the automotive industry had been plagued by a lack of MOT testers and technicians for about 30 years, which is mainly due to a lack of investment in upskilling our people,” says White.
 “I found it was becoming increasingly hard to implement strategy plans and make any money if we didn’t have the skilled workers in place.